 While we love the Maine coast, we probably would not have made a return trip to Maine this year (we were just there in 2015) had it not been for my brother getting married!
 The wedding was at the beginning of July, and we decided to make the most of it by spending the entire month in the area.
 Not really a hardship when that means your backyard is Acadia NP.
 During our stay, we explored the park nearly every day and managed to tackle most of the hiking and carriage trails.

 After a month in Maine, it was our intention to spend a month at most in Vermont where we would catch up with family and friends while soaking in the views and excellent Vermont vibe that can’t be found anywhere else.
 Well…thanks to some generous friends who allowed us to make ourselves at home in their yard, that month quickly turned into seven weeks of fun and relaxation.
 No matter how far we travel and how many adventures we have, Vermont will always feel like home.

 A Chilly Fall on the East Coast

-It was late September by the time we left Vermont and with the weather nipping at our heels we probably should have headed straight south.
+It was late September by the time we left Vermont and with the weather nipping at our heels, we probably should have headed straight south.
 But we couldn’t resist sticking around New England for just a little longer.
-First, we spent two weeks on Cape Cod where we feel in love with the quirky and wonderful city of Provincetown, went on a whale watch, and toured a few lighthouses.
+First, we spent two weeks on Cape Cod where we fell in love with the quirky and wonderful city of Provincetown, went on a whale watch, and toured a few lighthouses.
 Them we zipped through Rhode Island for a week of beach fun, Connecticut for some family time and a winter-like weather, Deleware for more family time and a visit to the most amazing gardens, and finally south to Virginia where we hunted for fossiled shark’s teeth and toured George Washington’s birthplace.